Jump to main content of pageaccessibility informationSitemap

 Buy to Let Taxation

-There are a number of tax issues that need to be explored in order to maximise your tax position, such as being able to offset your maintenance costs, letting agent fees as well as any interest paid on a buy to let mortgage against your tax.
+There are other taxation areas that need to be explored in order to maximize your tax position, such as being able to offset your maintenance costs, letting agent fees as well as any interest paid on a buy to let mortgage against your tax.

 You can visit the ARLA website at www.arla.co.uk for further information on becoming a private landlord.

-Do you want fee free BTL mortgage advice?
+Do you want fee free BTL Mortgage Advice ?

 You may also be interested in:

-YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP
+YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE

 Think carefully before securing other debts against your home, your home may be repossessed if you do not keep up repayments on your mortgage.

-Go Direct.co.uk is a trading style for website purposes of Go Direct UK Ltd. Go Financial Services is a trading style of Go Direct UK Ltd which is an appointed representative of Personal Touch Financial Services Ltd which is authorised and regulated by the Financial Services Authority Registered in England & Wales Company 5703224.
+Go Financial Services is a trading style of Go Direct UK Ltd which is an appointed representative of Personal Touch Financial Services Ltd which is authorised and regulated by the Financial Conduct Authority.
+Registered in England & Wales Company 5703224.
+FCA Number 456600

-We normally do not charge a fee for mortgage advice, however a fee paying option is available.
-Our typical fee would be £500
+We normally do not charge a fee for mortgage advice, however this is dependent on your circumstances.
+Our typical fee would be £349